richardar/richardar/README.md

 🚀 Machine Learning Engineer
-Masters in Data Science Student at the University of Nottingham
+Masters in Computer Science (Artificial Intelligence) Student at the University of Nottingham

 <!---